gsindlinger/TabTree-Table-QA-on-Full-Documents/README.md

 - Which table representation yields the best quality in Table QA?
   - How does table representation affect retrieval effectiveness in a RAG pipeline?
   - How does it influence the generative QA process of LLMs?
-- Which components of a RAG pipeline are most critical for generating accurate responses?
+- Which components of a RAG pipeline are most critical for generating accurate responses with respect to tabular data?

 ### Getting Started